salilkoirala46/Referoo/README.md

         CandidateController.php - Manages candidate-related actions.

     Middleware:
-        Middleware created to test API endpoints with an access_token.
+        AccessTokenMiddleware.php Middleware created to test API endpoints with an access_token.

     Routes:
         Routes have been defined to handle different functionalities.